dolamroth/starlette-web/docs/common/websockets.md

 `starlette_web.common.ws.base_endpoint.BaseWSEndpoint.on_receive` to use
 `anyio.TaskGroup.start` and return `CancelScope` from within background handler.

+**AVOID** splitting resourse-managing context manager's creation and deletion within different background tasks in `BaseWSEndpoint`.
+Instead, pass channel management to a separate background task and manage it with `anyio.Event`.
+See `starlette_web.tests.views.websocket.ChatWebsocketTestEndpoint` for an example.

 ## Manually calling websocket.receive

 **AVOID** manually calling `websocket.receive` inside a background task,